ministryofjustice/court-case-service/src/test/java/uk/gov/justice/probation/courtcaseservice/pact/README.md

 ## 🌳 Verifying changes on a consumer branch

 To make sure that these tests don't fail in the pipeline you can run the consumer contracts tagged with a branch name on your local machine before pushing it to the remote repository.
-To do this you need to amend the following line in the relevant `VerificationPactTest`  to set the tag to the specific branch name that you want to test against.
-The specific contract will be fetched from the [Pact Broker](https://pact-broker-prod.apps.live-1.cloud-platform.service.justice.gov.uk) so check here that the tag you expect exists if you hit problems.
+To do this specify a `PACT_CONSUMER_TAG` environmental variable to set the tag to the specific branch name that you want to test against.
+The following line of code in the PactTest configures the specific contract which will be fetched from the [Pact Broker](https://pact-broker-prod.apps.live-1.cloud-platform.service.justice.gov.uk).

 ```
-@PactBroker(consumerVersionSelectors = @VersionSelector(consumer = "court-case-matcher", tag = "PIC-2290-fix"))
+@PactBroker(consumerVersionSelectors = @VersionSelector(consumer = "court-case-matcher", tag="${PACT_CONSUMER_TAG}", fallbackTag = "main"))
 ```

-JE Note: This is not a particularly great way of doing it as it runs the risk of committing the new tag instead of `main` which should be our default.
-Unfortunately having tried getting it to work with env vars I had no success as Pact just doesn't pick them up.
-Please feel free to have a go yourself as it's almost certainly a really simple thing that's wrong.
-As a next best effort I've added a check on the `pre-commit` git hook that will fail if `tag = "main"` is not present in these files.
-You can run `./gradlew installGitHooks` to update your git hooks to include this check.

 When you then run `./gradlew pactTestPublish` you can then confirm it has found the right version by checking that the following notice is printed to the console and has the correct value after `latest version of <consumer> tagged '<tag>'`.